scripsi/djreed.uk/README.md

-# djreed.uk
+# douglasreed.uk

-This is the [djreed.uk](http://djreed.uk/djreed) website development repository.
+This is the [douglasreed.uk](https://douglasreed.uk/) website development repository.

 The website content is written in Markdown and compiled to a static website with [MkDocs](https://www.mkdocs.org/) and the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.
 A GitHub Action compiles and deploys the website to hosting automatically whenever I use `git push` from my local copy.